ajrworkprojects/webScraperConfluenceAltText_v1.3_prod/README.md

     - This program should theoretically work on Windows and Mac too, though I haven't tested that yet.
 - Python version -- 3.9.2
 - SQLite version -- 3.35.4
-- SQL manager -- SQLiteStudio (v3.3.3) (manager not required, but recommended)
+- SQL manager -- SQLiteStudio (v3.3.3)
 - pip3 packages
     - Selenium WebDriver -- 4.5.0
 - Gmail accounts
     - This script assumes that the Confluence Coordinator who runs this script has access to a Google Sheet that lists VIPs who should not be notified about their pages missing alternate text.
     - This script also sends out customized messages to Confluence authors.
 This script sends out these messages via a departmental Gmail account, uses smtp.gmail.com to send the message, sends the message via TLS/SSL, and uses [an app password](https://support.google.com/accounts/answer/185833?hl=en) to log in to that Gmail account.
-- [Bob Swift's Atlassian Command Line Interface](https://bobswift.atlassian.net/wiki/x/FQAe) (A free app from the Atlassian Marketplace)

 ## Running the program

 ### Before running the program (first time only)

 - Update the constants in the **/src/sensitive/emailTemplate.py** and **/src/sensitive/keyInfo.py** files.
-    - The values for the variables in these files are currently default values.
+    - The values for these constants are currently default values.
 They must be changed to fit your specifications, or else this script may crash.
 - Update the **/src/sensitive/headerLogo.png** and **/src/sensitive/footerLogo.png** images.
 The names of the images need to stay the same, so that they get included in the individualized messages that this script sends to the Confluence authors.
 - Search **/src/run.py** for "FIXME", and change the arg on that line, from 'credsConfCoord.emailAddr' to 'authorAddr'.
     - This script initially sends all emails to the Confluence Coordinator who runs this script.
 This way the Coordinator could review the emails if they want to.
-    - Changing this arg will email the individualized messages to their respective Confluence author.
+    - Changing this arg will email the individualized messages to their respective Confluence authors.

 ### Running the Python script

 Run the **/src/run.py** file.

-The script will prompt you to provide various credentials.
+The script will eventually prompt you to provide two sets of credentials.
 The script will also provide updates as this script runs.

 # Oddities/Side notes